fatih-tutar/ecomm-dashboard-react-js-and-laravel/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Steps
+1 - Added Bootstrap to the project. \
-1-User registration interface with ReactJS. \
+2 - User registration interface with ReactJS. \
-2-Sign up API.
+3 - Sign up API.
 A request was sent from the interface written with ReactJS to the backend written with Laravel.

 ## Available Scripts